 The SFMC manages bushfire risk management across all tenures in Tasmania.
 This involves coordinating multiple landowners and organisations to work together through a shared responsibility approach to manage bushfire risk.
-This approach addresses the individual barriers such as resources and infrastructure that landowners and organisations face when working individually, and delivers are more comprehensive and cooperative model for bushfire risk management and planning.
+This collaborative approach addresses the individual barriers such as resources and infrastructure that landowners and organisations face when working individually and ensures that strategic planning for fire and vegetation management is consistent and comprehensive.